bougueddach/go-screenshot/README.md

 # go-screenshot

-This a CLI application that allow you to take web pages screenshots using the command interface
+This a CLI application that allow you to take web pages screenshots using the command line interface, it is inspired from gowitness :wink:.

 # Clone it